Varshakamaraj/vlsi-exp-5/README.md

 EXP.NO: 05

-DATE : 16.04.2024
+DATE: 16/04/2024

 SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE

 AIM:  To simulate and synthesis finite state machine using Xilinx ISE.

 APPARATUS REQUIRED:
  Vivado 2023.2

 PROCEDURE:

-STEP:1 Start the Xilinx navigator, Select and Name the New project
+STEP:1 Start the Xilinx navigator, Select and Name the New project.

 STEP:2 Select the device family, device, package and speed.